pqrkchqps/diehard-dot-fund-school/case_studies.md

-# Humans of Loomio 🐒
+# Case Studies & User Stories 🐒

 Stories from people using Loomio to make the world a better place.
 1 feature video for each category, followed by a list of all the stories we have.